aburneka/Election_Analysis/README.md

 Software: Python 3.9.2, Visual Studio Code, 1.54.3

 ##Summary

 The analysis of the election shows the following:
--There were "x" votes cast in the election.
+- There were "x" votes cast in the election.
--The candidates were:
+- The candidates were:
     -Charles Casper Stockham
     -Diana DeGette
     -Raymon Anthony Doane